Biennial Sculpture Exhibit

 Now accepting submissions for the 2017 Biennial Sculpture Exhibit!

-The Brighton Outdoor Sculpture Exhibit is a "must see" while in Brighton.
-This activity is supported by the Michigan Economic Development Corporation (MEDC), City of Brighton Downtown Development Authority (DDA), and the Brighton Arts and Culture Commission (BACC)
+The Brighton Biennial Outdoor Sculpture Exhibit is a "must see" Brighton attraction.
+The City of Brighton is committed to regional initiatives that improve the quality of life within the community.
+The sculpture exhibit is just one example, housing permanent and circulating pieces, that enhances the vibrancy of Brighton's downtown.
+The funding for the exhibit is supported by the Michigan Economic Development Corporation (MEDC), City of Brighton Downtown Development Authority (DDA), and the Brighton Arts and Culture Commission (BACC).

 Outdoor Sculpture Exhibit Walking Map